topolphukhanh/topolphukhanh.github.io/_posts/2019-03-23-lambda-2-architecture-big-data.md

 ---
 layout: post
-title: Lambda 2 Big data architecture.
+title: Lambda 2.0 Big data architecture.
 categories: [architecture]
-tags: [architecture, lambda 2]
+tags: [architecture, lambda]
 description: Lambda 2 Big data architecture..
 ---

-# Lambda 2 Big data architecture.
+# Lambda 2.0 Big data architecture.
+Lambda Big data architecture with AI deploying.

 In a big data product to use AI functions, architecture is nothing but without or week in architecture, everything is nothing.